 COMMUNITY INVOLVEMENT AND PRO BONO ACTIVITIES

-Greg Wiley also was the co-founder and co-director of a highly successfully annual legal fundraising event called the Attractive Nuisance Tour.
+Firm President Greg Wiley also was the co-founder and co-director of a highly successful annual legal fundraising event called the Attractive Nuisance Tour.
 This event, which featured musical acts with lawyer-band members, raised money for the Hennepin County Bar Foundation and the Minnesota Justice Foundation, both of which used the funds to promote justice for the disadvantaged.
 Over nearly 15 years, the event raised well over $250,000 to help provide Minnesota residents access to the legal system.
 Greg even performed at the event on occasion (to varying reviews).

 From 2005 to 2009, Greg served on the Executive Committee and Board of Directors for the Minnesota Justice Foundation, a local charity focused on providing legal access to the poor.
 From 2012 to 2020, he served as a volunteer board member of the Minnesota Public Employer Labor Relations Association, helping educate local government entities on important legal developments in the Labor and Employment law field.